keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

-Since the inception of [*You Only Look Once*](https://arxiv.org/abs/1506.02640) (aka YOLO), object detection has primarily solved using deep learning.
+Since the inception of [*You Only Look Once*](https://arxiv.org/abs/1506.02640) (aka YOLO), object detection has primarily been solved using deep learning.
 Most deep learning architectures do this by cleverly framing the object detection problem as a combination of many small classification problems and many regression problems.